olysxue/super_elnino_regime_shift/regime_shift_detection/README.md

 ## 🔍 Regime Shift Detection Steps

-The regime shift detection algorithm identifies statistically significant and persistent changes in the mean state of a climate variable (e.g., SST, SAT, or circulation index).
+The regime shift detection algorithm identifies statistically significant and persistent changes in the mean state of a climate variable (e.g., SST, SAT, or soil moisture).
 The method follows the **Sequential t-test Analysis of Regime Shifts (STARS)** framework (Rodionov 2004) with optional bootstrap confidence testing.

 ---